Drink Driving Lawyers / DUI Lawyers

 Melbourne Drink Driving Lawyers

-You could also potentially face an application for the forfeiture and destruction of your motor vehicle, be required to participate in courses in order to get your licence back, and/or be required to attend Court to make an application to be relicenced.
-If and when you are relicenced, you may have conditions attached to your licence for a certain period of time, such as an interlock condition, and if you have such a condition placed on your licene you will then be required to attend Court yet again to have that condition removed from your licence at the conclusion of the mandated period of having an interlock condition attached to your licence.
+You could also potentially face an application for the forfeiture and destruction of your motor vehicle, be required to participate in courses in order to get your licence back, and/or be required to make an application to be relicenced.
+If and when you are relicenced, you may have conditions attached to your licence for a certain period of time, such as an interlock condition, and if you have such a condition placed on your licence you will then be required to make an application to have that condition removed from your licence at the conclusion of the mandated period of having an interlock condition attached to your licence.

 The reality is there is a lot you need to turn your mind to when you are facing a drink driving or drug offence and you are more likely to reduce the risk of committing further traffic offences and of getting your licence back sooner if you inform yourself of what will flow from a finding of guilt early on in your case.
 As expert and experienced traffic offence lawyers, we are committed to ensuring you understand the legal implications of the offence of which you are accused, whether or not you have a viable defence and finally, doing our best to ensure you achieve the best possible outcome you can, having regard to the circumstances of your case.